 I see recently that Brian Chapman is on the advisory board of a private client wealth management firm named High Rock Capital Management.
 So naturally, I was curious to see what they had that was special.
 Well, forgive me for saying so, but their plainness makes me want to cry.
 Their slogan is "Disciplined investing".
 And they charge 1.15% for what appears to be mostly ETF portfolios.

 Strangely, Clearwater Capital is itself registered as a licensed Portfolio Manager.
 Why are moguls like Chapman and Keiper now registered with the OSC, when they are presumably just managing their own money?
 Keiper is known as a stickler for rules, but the reason is still a mystery to me.

 If Keiper is so smart, how come he's the one who's stuck with compliance duties?
 I hope he's not keeping records on napkins.
 Keiper is probably not the wealthiest chief compliance officer on the street though.
 That title probably belongs to Bob Krembil of Trimark and EdgePoint fame.

 Someone told me Krembil might be worth $4 billion, which based on the best info I have, seems a bit on the high side.
-This post is poorly researched, if you have better info, please share.
+This post is poorly researched, if you have better info, please share via the contact form.